Augiedog/Whac-a-Mole/README.md

 - Generate components dynamically.
 - Use state to track the score and mole status.
 - Utilize the useEffect hook to govern the mole (component) lifecycle.
--hosting a backend on netlify
+- hosting a backend on netlify
--making a serverless function
+- making a serverless function